Harold Innis: Innis and McLuhan

 Marshall McLuhan was a colleague of Innis's at the University of Toronto.
 As a young English professor, McLuhan was flattered when he learned that Innis had put his book The Mechanical Bride on the reading list of the fourth-year economics course.
 McLuhan built on Innis's idea that in studying the effects of communications media, technological form mattered more than content.
 Biographer Paul Heyer writes that Innis's concept of the "bias" of a particular medium of communication can be seen as a "less flamboyant precursor to McLuhan's legendary phrase 'the medium is the message.'"
 Innis, for example, tried to show how printed media such as books or newspapers were "biased" toward control over space and secular power, while engraved media such as stone or clay tablets were "biased" in favour of continuity in time and metaphysical or religious knowledge.
 McLuhan focused on what may be called a medium's "sensory bias" arguing, for example, that books and newspapers appealed to the rationality of the eye, while radio played to the irrationality of the ear.
 The differences in the Innisian and McLuhanesque approaches were summarized by the late James W. Carey:

-Both McLuhan and Innis assume the centrality of communication technology; where they differ is in the principal kinds of effects they see deriving from this technology.
-Whereas Innis sees communication technology principally affecting social organization and culture, McLuhan sees its principal effect on sensory organization and thought.
-McLuhan has much to say about perception and thought but little to say about institutions; Innis says much about institutions and little about perception and thought.